KemonDream/MacThermalAway/README.md

 - In this case, to know the heat management superior is a key to the answer.
   - If using MSR tools like Voltageshift and get no effects.
 Consider OS.
   - As I know, The MacOS using kernal kexts like IOPlatformPluginFamily and X86PlatformPlugin to control Intel CPU functions .
 Turbo, Power, Sleep and so on.
-  - The sensors on the motherboard will not communicate directly to the cpu but the MacOS.
+  - The sensors on the motherboard will not communicate directly to the CPU.
 Probably.
+So the OS takes the main part in this whole thing.
 # Install Guide
 - Step 1 : Check prerequisites again.
 (Well, though my macbook is a tough guy, i don't know about you.
 Since this repo is now in a long test progress, i strongly not recommend you applying it on your working computer.)
 - Step 1.1 : You may check what causing CPU throttle by using ThrottleStop by TechPowerUp on Windows Bootcamp.
 In my case, the BD_PROCHOT title in "Limits" will turn red when doing p95 test for a while on Windows.